-St Catharine's Chapel is delighted to be able to offer marriage ceremonies for current or alumni members of the College.
+Subject to the current COVID-19 guidelines and the College's own guidelines on capacities and events, St Catharine's Chapel is able to offer marriage ceremonies for current or alumni members of the College.
 In general baptisms and memorial services are reserved for current rather than alumni members of college.

 Below, you can find information about some of the things you will need to consider if you'd like be married in the College Chapel.